 AM Weave Pattern

-An audio described tour of the magnificently restored Westpac Long Gallery showcasing 200 treasures of the Australian Museum.
+An audio described guide of the magnificently restored Westpac Long Gallery showcasing 200 Treasures of the Australian Museum.

 Stops in tour

 Westpac Long Gallery (AD001)

 Discover the stories behind 100 treasures of the Australian Museum.

 Australia's first bank note and Maitland Bar Gold Nugget (AD002)

 The foundation of the Australian currency and a priceless large gold nugget.

 Chair of Gerard Krefft, Museum Curator, zoologist and a central figure in Australian science in the 19th century .